chrisdickinson/jazzycat/README.md

 LICENSE
 =======
-new bsd for this one, guys.
+new bsd or GPLv3 for this one, guys.